-namely the critical behavior of $\phi(t)$ is the same of that of the cavity persistences, like for FA in the case of discontinuous transitions.
-Eq.~\eqref{eq:persistenceCavpersKA} can be simply found substituting $Y+\delta Y(t)$ and $B+\delta B(t)$ in Eq.~\eqref{eq:zeroSwitchKA}, expanding at first order, and noting (see Eq.~\eqref{eq:shiftedCavpersRightEigKA}) that $\delta Y(t),\delta B(t)\propto g(t)$.
-Therefore also $\delta\phi(t)$ satisfies equation \eqref{MCTcrit} with the same value of $\lambda$.
+namely, the critical behavior of $\phi(t)$ is the same as that of the cavity persistences, like for FA in the case of discontinuous transitions.
+Eq.~\eqref{eq:persistenceCavpersKA} can be simply found substituting $Y+\delta Y(t)$ and $B+\delta B(t)$ into Eq.~\eqref{eq:zeroSwitchKA}, expanding at first order, and using Eq.~\eqref{eq:shiftedCavpersRightEigKA}.
+Therefore, also $\delta\phi(t)$ satisfies equation \eqref{MCTcrit} with the same value of $\lambda$.
 The analytical formula for $\lambda$ provided in App.~\ref{app:tdyneq} allows us to determine the critical exponents of the $\beta$-regime using Eq.~\eqref{lambdaMCT}.

 In table \ref{tab:zflKA} we display these critical exponents for all non-trivial values of $m$ up to $z=8$, excluded the cases with $m=1$, which correspond to continuous transitions (see Sec.~\ref{ssec:ContinuousModelsKA}).
-In Fig.~\ref{fig:logDerivKA} we study the effective exponent $a_{eff} \equiv - d \ln \delta \phi / d \ln t$, that converges to the actual exponent $a$ at large times (small values of $\delta \phi$).
-In figure \ref{fig:scalMCT} we study the scaling laws of the $\beta$-regime, corresponding to time-scales where $\phi(t)$ remains close to the plateau value.
-In order to do so, we consider for densities $\rho\lesssim \rho_c$ the time $t^*$ at which $\delta\phi(t^*)=0$, which can be measured in numerical experiments.
-Starting from Eq.~\eqref{eq:scalinglaw}, if $\hat{t}$ satisfies $f_{-}(\hat{t})=0$, then